maebli/maebli.github.io/_posts/2021-02-17-raspberry-pi.markdown

 ### Using a Segger Header and a Raspberry Pi

 This is my preferred way of debugging.
 I summarize the theory here and I have ordered a PCB.
 Once it arrives I will do further testing and talk about it in another blog post.
 The PCB I made is missing the Vref port.
 I had to add that in hindsight with a flying wire.
 Also what I had to realize it only works with the latest versions of segger software.
-I used a J-Link V10 firmware, a *v10.10 J-Link EDU Hardware* and a *V6.98b Segger DLL / Software* to get it runnning, I tested it in J-Link Commander as can be seen in the screenshot.
-Then selecting the devuce tyoe *RP2040_M0_1* or *RP2040_M0_0* a connection can be established as is seen in the command line log bellow:
+I used a J-Link V10 firmware, a *v10.10 J-Link EDU Hardware* and a *V6.98b Segger DLL / Software* to get it running, I tested it in J-Link Commander as can be seen in the screenshot.
+Then selecting the device type *RP2040_M0_1* or *RP2040_M0_0* a connection can be established as is seen in the command line log bellow:

 ```cmd
 Type "connect" to establish a target connection, '?' for help